Summer is creepin’ on and I’m craving fresh, green things, like this green spirulina smoothie.

 *Spirulina also works extremely well when added in the same quantity to my Ginger Colada Green Smoothie!

-*Nutrition information is a rough estimate for 1 smoothie without toppings or hemp seeds.
+*Nutrition information is a rough estimate calculated without toppings or hemp seeds.